MiladSamani/ISC/README.md

 # ISC
-6th National Conference on Management Studies in the Humanities - Faraz net
+6th National Conference on Management Studies in the Humanities